Ibrahim Zukanović

 Ibrahim "Ibro" Zukanović (21 December 1957 – 19 October 2022) was a Bosnian professional football manager and player.

 Career

 As a player, Zukanović played for 13 years at hometown club Čelik Zenica in the Yugoslav First and Second League.
+At the time of his death, he was among the three players with the most appearances for the club.

 As a manager, he coached the Bosnia and Herzegovina U21 national team from 2002 until 2007.
 Zukanović also managed Sloga Uskoplje and lastly Iskra Bugojno.

+Death

+Zukanović died on 19 October 2022, at the age of 64.